 This boom stand is made of durable steel and is exceptionally lightweight.
 It is quite easy to position and moves around from one location to another.
 It also has rubber feet that reduce vibration and provide added protection and stability to the stand.
 Lastly, it has a strong spring and comes with extra positioning screw for reliable mounting of heavy duty microphone.

-In my opinion, Rode PSA1, Heil Sound PL-2T, and the Blue Compass boom arms are the most quality, professional and heavy-duty mic stands for Blue Yeti as compare to other cheap boom arm mic stands that are available on the market.
-If you intend to setup your Blue Yeti mic with an additional shockmount, Rode PSA1, Heil Sound PL-2T, and the Blue Compass are the mic stands you should use without worrying about the problems of mic tipping-over.
+In my opinion, Rode PSA1, Heil Sound PL-2T, and the Blue Compass boom arms are the most quality, professional and heavy-duty microphone stands for Blue Yeti / Yeti Pro as compare to other cheap boom arm mic stands that are available on the market.
+If you intend to setup your Blue Yeti mic with an additional microphone shock mount, Rode PSA1, Heil Sound PL-2T, and the Blue Compass are the microphone stands you should use without worrying about the problems of mic tipping-over.

 However, you can go for the more affordable models which are made by iksee , Eastshining and InnoGear if budget is your primary concern or you are going to use it without a shockmount.
 The only issues of using these affordable mic stands for your Blue Yeti / Yeti Pro are the possibilities of mic tipping over if you set it up incorrectly and the spring-stretching noise when you adjust the mic stand.

 Last update on 2018-12-31 / Affiliate links / Images from Amazon Product Advertising API